engapa/zookeeper-k8s-openshift/openshift/README.md

 ## Building the image

-This is a recomended step, although you can always use the [public images at dockerhub](https://hub.docker.com/r/engapa/zookeeper) which are automatically uploaded with CI of this project.
+This is a recommended step, although you can always use the [public images at dockerhub](https://hub.docker.com/r/engapa/zookeeper) which are automatically uploaded with CI of this project.

 To build and save a docker image of zookeeper in your private Openshift registry just follow these instructions: